aiven/terraform-provider-aiven/docs/resources/clickhouse_grant.md

 Required:

 - `database` (String) The database that the grant refers to.
 To set up proper dependencies please refer to this variable as a reference.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.

 Optional:

 - `column` (String) The column that the grant refers to.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
-- `privilege` (String) The privilege to grant, i.e. 'INSERT', 'SELECT', etc. This property cannot be changed, doing so forces recreation of the resource.
+- `privilege` (String) The privilege to grant, i.e. 'INSERT', 'SELECT', etc. Changing this property forces recreation of the resource.
 - `table` (String) The table that the grant refers to.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
 - `with_grant` (Boolean) If true then the grantee gets the ability to grant the privileges he received too.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.

 <a id="nestedblock--role_grant"></a>